samair/piCloud/README.md

 alt="IMAGE ALT TEXT HERE" width="240" height="180" border="10" /></a>

 #### Setup ngrok
 Your RaspberryPi can not be accessed publicly unless you have a static IP address.
-Dont worry ngrok is here for the rescue.
+Dont worry, ngrok is here for rescue.
-Create a free account with ngrok - https://dashboard.ngrok.com/get-started/setup Copy the auth token and keep it, we need in it next steps.
+Create a free account with ngrok - https://dashboard.ngrok.com/get-started/setup.
+Copy the auth token and keep it, we need it in next steps.

 #### Install PiCloud Docker image